Quiz time! Which sentence is correct in each pair?

 We say: It’s starting to rain.

-(We don’t say: It’s starting raining.
-It sounds strange if we use -ing twice.)
+(We don’t say: It’s starting raining, probably because it sounds strange if we use -ing twice.)

 It’s also unusual to use the -ing form for non-action verbs.
 (Non-action verbs describe states and not actions, for example understand, know, want, believe.)